Frostbite22/DecentralizedCoursesBookingSystem/README.md

-# Sample Hardhat Project
+# Decentralized Courses Booking system based on Smart contracts

-This is a decentralized courses booking system built with hardhat, solidity and Ethers JS
+This is a decentralized courses booking system built with hardhat, solidity and Ethers JS and based on smart contracts

 Design Pattern : I'm choosing to use Factory design pattern to create the objects